 \begin{proof} Direct calculation gives

-By using the algorithm in Definition 6 of \cite{Mazurek19_channels}, one can verify that the above channels are \emph{biplanar extremal points} of the set of thermal processes.
-According to Theorem 4 in \cite{Mazurek19_channels}, such biplanar extremal channels generate extremal points of $\clSto(\pstate)$, when the initial state corresponds to a particular $ \beta $-ordering that can be found in the process of decomposing the graph structure of the channel matrix.
+By using the algorithm in Def.
+6 of \cite{Mazurek19_channels}, one can verify that the above channels are \emph{biplanar extreme points} of the set of thermal processes.
+According to Thm.
+4 in \cite{Mazurek19_channels}, such biplanar extremal channels generate extreme points of $\clSto(\pstate)$, when the initial state corresponds to a particular $ \beta $-ordering that can be found in the process of decomposing the graph structure of the channel matrix.
 Performing this procedure according to \cite{Mazurek19_channels} reveals that for $ \beta^{(2,3)}\beta^{(1,2)} $ and $ \beta^{(2,3)}\beta^{(1,3)} $, the relevant input state $ \beta $-order is given by $ (2,1,3) $ and $ (3,1,2) $; similarly for statements 2 \& 3 in remark. \end{proof}

 \begin{lemma} Given $\pstate\in\probspace^3$ with $\border(\pstate) = (\pi_1,\pi_2,\pi_3)$, $\vec{\beta}\pstate$ is extremal for $\clSeto(\pstate)$ only if i) $\vec{\beta}$ is always neighbouring when applied to $\pstate$ or ii) $\vec{\beta} = \beta^{(\pi_1,\pi_3)}$.